So you’ve got yourself a boat, or thinking about getting one. But do you know what to do with it? Find out more about our range of courses.

-Beginning Boating is designed for people who are new to boating and aren’t ready to take on the skipper’s role.
-This mobile friendly course covers the basics to help you become an informed crew member.
-Be more confident and relaxed on the water this summer.
+Beginning Boating is a free online course designed for people who are new to boating and aren’t ready to take on the skipper’s role.
+This mobile friendly course covers the basics to help you become an informed crew member, and be more confident and relaxed on the water this summer.
 Read more about the Beginning Boating course.

 Day Skipper Course

 Before you take your mates or family out on the water there’s a bit you need to know.
 Day Skipper is the best course if you’re taking on the role of skipper for the first time, and it applies to a wide range of vessels.
 Read more about the Day Skipper course.

 Don’t let the first time you use your radio be when your feet are already starting to get wet!
 Do you know how to use your VHF to let Coastguard know where you’re going, the right things to say, or what radio channel to use?